-BioLineRx Announces Underwritten Public Offering of up to \$21 Million of its American Depositary Shares
+BioLineRx Announces Underwritten Public Offering of its American Depositary Shares

-Jerusalem, March 3, 2014 - BioLineRx (NASDAQ: BLRX; TASE: BLRX), a clinical-stage biopharmaceutical company dedicated to identifying, in-licensing and developing promising therapeutic candidates, today announced that it has commenced an underwritten public offering up to \$21 million of its American Depositary Shares ("ADSs"), each representing ten (10) of its Ordinary Shares.
+Jerusalem, March 5, 2015 - BioLineRx (NASDAQ: BLRX; TASE: BLRX), a clinical-stage biopharmaceutical company dedicated to identifying, in-licensing and developing promising therapeutic candidates, today announced that it has commenced an underwritten public offering of American Depositary Shares ("ADSs"), each representing ten (10) of its Ordinary Shares.
 All of the ADSs in the offering are to be sold by BioLineRx.

-Roth Capital Partners is acting as sole book-running manager for the offering.
-Maxim Group LLC is acting as co-manager.
+JMP Securities is acting as sole book-running manager for the offering.
 BioLineRx intends to grant the underwriters a 30-day option to purchase up to an additional 15 percent of the amount sold to cover over-allotments, if any.
 The offering is subject to market conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.

-The shares will be issued pursuant to a shelf registration statement that was previously filed with, and declared effective by, the Securities and Exchange Commission (SEC).
-A preliminary prospectus supplement related to the offering has been filed with the SEC and is available on the SEC's website located at www.sec.gov.
-A final prospectus supplement related to the offering will be filed with the SEC.
+The ADSs will be issued pursuant to a shelf registration statement that was previously filed with, and declared effective by, the Securities and Exchange Commission (SEC).
+A final prospectus supplement related to the offering will be filed with the SEC and will be available on the SEC's website located at www.sec.gov.

 This press release does not constitute an offer to sell or a solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
-Any offer, if at all, will be made only by means of a prospectus supplement and accompanying prospectus forming a part of the effective registration statement, copies of which may be obtained, when available, from Roth Capital Partners, 888 San Clemente, Newport Beach, CA 92660, (800) 678-9147.
+Any offer, if at all, will be made only by means of a prospectus supplement and accompanying prospectus forming a part of the effective registration statement, copies of which may be obtained, when available, from JMP Securities LLC, 600 Montgomery Street, 10th Floor, San Francisco, California 94111, Attention: Prospectus Department, or by telephone: (415) 835-8985.